Step 4: Full View

 Should Engineer A present the 100-year storm surge elevation as a non-negotiable design standard, qualify it as preliminary pending broader peer validation of the new algorithm, or anchor the recommendation to previously validated models?

-Enforce 100-Year Standard as Non-Negotiable Board's choice Apply the newly released algorithm and historic weather data to establish the 100-year storm surge elevation as the professionally required design standard, and present it to Client A as a non-negotiable floor that cannot be reduced without compromising public safety.
+O1 Apply the newly released algorithm and historic weather data to establish the 100-year storm surge elevation as the professionally required design standard, and present it to Client A as a non-negotiable floor that cannot be reduced without compromising public safety.
 In a no-code jurisdiction, Engineer A's judgment is the sole operative safety standard, making this commitment ethically mandatory.
+Board's choice

 The Public Welfare Paramount principle establishes that in a no-code jurisdiction, the engineer's professional judgment becomes the sole operative safety standard, making the self-imposed standard not merely aspirational but ethically mandatory.
 The Professional Competence in Risk Assessment principle requires Engineer A to apply the best available technical knowledge, including newly released algorithms and historic weather data, and the standard of care rises when superior tools become available.
 The Climate-Informed Infrastructure Design Standard principle holds that Engineer A's reliance on newly released data and a recently developed algorithm is itself an expression of the professional competence obligation.
 The Client Direction Does Not Authorize Ethical Violation principle establishes that Client A's cost objections cannot substitute for the absent regulatory floor.
 The Climate Change as Moving Target principle requires Engineer A to treat storm surge projections as dynamic inputs rather than fixed historical baselines, and epistemic uncertainty about future climate baselines argues for greater conservatism in safety-critical design, not lesser.